 For the ultimate music fan, this district is your scene.
 From big-name acts to local newbies, this street blares with the sounds of live bands at a variety of bars and clubs along the block.
 Here, the Live Music Capital of the World® successfully showcases its refreshing appreciation for diversity through sound.
 This crowd is a toss-up of people there to listen to artists, and is located northeast of the Sixth Street district.

 Top Picks: Stubb's BBQ - Local live music legacy dates back to Willie Nelson and Johnny Cash singing for their supper at the original location.
-Also be on the lookout for raw acts popping up at Cheer Up Charlies, Barracuda, Mohawk and Empire Control Room and queer-friendly Cheer Up Charlies.
+Also be on the lookout for raw acts popping up at Barracuda, Mohawk, Empire Control Room and queer-friendly Cheer Up Charlies.

 ACL Live at the Moody Theater.
 Credit Scott Newton Photography.